 Your Rights Against Creditors

 Louisiana severely restricts “self-help” repossession.
-The lender or car dealer cannot hire a “repo man” to take your car in the dead of night without first complying with Louisiana’s very restrictive self-help law or one of the other methods of legally taking your vehicle.
-Many times people will have their vehicle repossessed, thinking it was completely legitimate.
-They may have been tricked into thinking their release was not required or gave a release without knowing it.
-That is why it is so important to understand your rights and when they have been violated.
+The lender or car dealer cannot hire a “repo man” to take your car in the dead of night without first complying with Louisiana’s restrictive self-help law or one of the other methods of legally taking your vehicle.
+People will often have their vehicle repossessed, thinking it was entirely legitimate.
+They may have been tricked into thinking their release was not required or given a release without knowing it.
+That is why it is so essential to understand your rights and when they have been violated.
 We can take legal action on your behalf.

 How Do I Choose the Best Lawyer to Stop My Car Repossession?

 When you are drowning in debt and facing car repossession, choosing the right bankruptcy lawyer can feel like an overwhelming task.
 At Simon Fitzgerald LLC, we understand that you have choices.
 We believe strongly that once you speak to an attorney at LA’s oldest bankruptcy law firm, your choice will be clear.
 The experience we bring to the table is unparalleled—both in the legal industry and across the state.
 Our qualifications are exemplary, we pride ourselves on transparency, and we have a solid record after handling over 25,000 bankruptcy cases.